 Learn all about life in Iowa at the State Historical Museum!
 Exhibits include information about Iowa’s natural resources, life in Iowa before it became a state, and so much more.
 Only about 1,500 of their 80,000 artifacts are on display at any time, so visit often!

-The Dubuque Museum of Art was founded over 140 years ago.
-It showcases more than 2,000 works of art.
+The Dubuque Museum of Art was founded over 140 years ago and showcases more than 2,000 works of art.
 As a Museums for All member, the Dubuque Museum of Art charges $2 per person, for up to four people per EBT card.